 Yes, you can definitely survive in Munich without speaking German, but it won’t be fun.

-Additionally, being a young professional and speaking German at least on an intermediate level will really increase your job prospects!
+Additionally, being a young professional and speaking German at least at an intermediate level will really increase your job prospects!

 Is Munich expat-friendly?